mathletedev/mathletedev/README.md

 ## I'm an Intermediate Programmer!

-- 🏫 I'm working on a [website][corsynx] for classwork management!
+- 🏫 I'm working on an [API][bluehawk] for handling logs!
 - 🎮 I've made games with the Unity Game Engine!
 - 🤖 I've also made some bots for Discord!
-- 📅 2021 Goals: Learn Java / Go
+- 📅 2021 Goals: Learn Rust and work with GraphQL
 - 📝 Fun Fact: I enjoy participating in math and science competitions!

 ## Languages: